 Skip to main content

 Mexican law (SAT Carta Porte) requires customs and tariff data on top of a standard bill of lading whenever a shipment crosses the US–Mexico border.
-Cedar enforces these rules during 824 application advice validation against every waybill created through /ims/waybills/bill-of-lading (and every equivalent inbound EDI message).
+Cedar enforces these rules during 824 application advice validation against every waybill created or updated through /ims/waybills/bill-of-lading (and every equivalent inbound EDI message).
 Missing or malformed data surfaces as an 816* or 825* error code on the resulting waybill.

 When the requirements apply